-Planning for the 413 corridor started in the mid 2000's, however was suspended in 2015 and shelved in 2018 by the Wynne government.
-The project was resurrected by the Ford government and the route is currently undergoing a Provincial Environmental Assessment (EA) by the Ministry of Transportation Ontario (MTO).
-It has also been designated by the Federal Government under the Impact Assessment Act (IAA) in May 2021.
+Planning for the 413 corridor started in 2007, however was suspended in 2015 and shelved in 2018 by the Ontario Liberal government.
+The project was resurrected by the Ford government and the route is currently undergoing a Provincial Environmental Assessment (EA) and preliminary design by the Ministry of Transportation Ontario (MTO).